JonathanGrossmanITC/first_steps_05_intro_to_javascript/README.md

 - If you import multiple scripts, [the order matters](https://stackoverflow.com/a/8996905) because `script` tags have access to the information in the `script` tags above it but not below it
 - See the [discussion at the bottom of this link about external JavaScript](https://www.w3schools.com/js/js_whereto.asp)
 - You [also can write JavaScript](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_JavaScript_within_a_webpage) code directly inside `script` tags at the bottom of your HTML `body` (or in the `head`), in which case you do not need to set the `src`
-- You can also access JavaScript in HTML tag attributes, like the `onClick` attribute, but it is [bad prcatice to do so](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#inline_javascript_handlers)
+- You can also access JavaScript in HTML tag attributes, like the `onClick` attribute, but it is [bad practice to do so](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#inline_javascript_handlers)
 - You will see [examples online](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#internal_javascript) where people write JavaScript like this in the `script` tags and HTML tags; however, it's not reusable and it can be more time consuming to maintain
 - You should know how to understand examples online where people write JavaScript like this in the `script` tags and HTML tags and know how to convert that code to an external JavaScript file
 - The order in which write your code matters because the browser reads your code [from top to bottom](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#javascript_running_order)